iobroker-community-adapters/ioBroker.doorbird/README.md

 -   (Schmakus) remove unused packages
 -   (Schmakus) added migration from older versions to delete unused snapshot states
 -   (Schmakus) some code improvements

-### 1.0.0 (2023-07-04)

--   (Schmakus) Re-new with adapter creator
--   (Schmakus) Changed snapshot handling!
-Find snapshot at ioBroker Files now!
--   (Schmakus) Support take snapshot manually has been added
--   (Schmakus) Support for light-On has been added

 ## License